RASTE: THROUGH YOUR EYES

 About the Photographer

 This picture perfectly illustrates the “Raste” of Bengaluru—an active commercial street, people navigating trade, logistics, and daily life from above.
-It shows movement, function and spatial organization.
+It shows movement, function and spatial organisation.

 About the Photographer